LittleCoinCoin/Plant_Counting/Tutorial/Tutorial.md

 Indeed, the vertically adjusted Otsu images (in folder */Otsu_R*) and the predictions of the Fourier Analysis (in folder */Plant_FT_Predictions*) should exist for the MAS to run.

-Sometimes, datasets are quite large so, to avoid loading the whole image dataset, it is possible to limit the loeading to the k first images.
+Sometimes, datasets are quite large so, to avoid loading the whole image dataset, it is possible to limit the loading to the k first images.
 This can be set with the parameter *subset_size*.

 Every parameter of the MAS can be changed with the variables *RAs_group_size*, *RAs_group_steps*, *Simulation_steps*,